-In general, phytoplankton communities in the James River appear to be degraded as indicated by the Poor or Fair to Poor status of the P-IBI observed at all stations in this tributary.
-No significant trends in the P-IBI were observed at any of the stations (Figure 15).
 Improving trends in the James River are increasing chlorophyte biomass at station TF5.5 and declining picoplankton biomass at stations TF5.5 and RET5.2 (Appendix G- Figure 1).
-Several degrading trends were also detected including declining trends in Margalef species diversity at stations RET5.2; a declining trend in diatom biomass at station SBE5; and increasing trends cyanophyte biomass at station TF5.5 and LE5.5 (Appendix G- Figure 1).
+Several degrading trends were also detected including declining trends in Margalef species diversity at stations LE5.5; a declining trend in diatom biomass at station SBE5; and increasing trends cyanophyte biomass at station TF5.5 and LE5.5 (Appendix G- Figure 1).

 There is a transition in phytoplankton composition moving downstream from the tidal freshwater station into the more saline waters where the dominant freshwater taxa are replaced by estuarine species.
-In the upstream waters freshwater diatoms (e.g. Aulacosiera granulata., Cyclotella spp., Skeletonema potamos), plus a variety of cyanobacteria and chlorophytes are the dominant algal flora.
+In the upstream waters freshwater diatoms (e.g. Aulacosiera granulata, Cyclotella spp., Leptocylindrus danicus), plus a variety of cyanobacteria (e.g. Merismopedia spp., Anacystis spp., Aphanocapsa spp.) and chlorophytes are the dominant algal flora.
 The tidal freshwater James River represents one of the most diverse phytoplankton communities in the Chesapeake Bay.
 While some potentially harmful algal bloom (HAB) cyanobacterial species are present in the tidal-fresh James, including Microcystis aeruginosa, they tend to be present only at background densities.
 Downstream the major constituents are composed of estuarine diatoms (e.g. Skeletonema costatum, Cerataulina pelagica), cryptomonads, and a diverse assemblage of dinoflagellates.
 These taxa are similar to the algal composition in the lower Chesapeake Bay waters.

 Seasonal blooms continue to be a common phenomenon in the meso/polyhaline James River and its tributaries.
 These begin with the spring diatom bloom beginning in late winter and continuing into early spring, and are common within each of the river's salinity regions.
 Dinoflagellate blooms begin in spring and continue into late autumn.
 Several of these blooms are designated as a HAB (harmful algal bloom), while others are not placed in this category.
 Taxa producing these non-harmful blooms include the common dinoflagellates Heterocapsa triquetra, Heterocapsa rotundata, Akashiwo sanguinea, Scrippsiella trochoidea, plus several Gymnodinium spp.
-H. triquetra has been responsible for very dense long lasting spring blooms in the mesohaline James for several years, notably from 2011-2013.
-The 2012 and 2013 H. triquetra blooms within the James River were extensive, lasting 5-8 weeks with maximum cell concentrations >170,000 cells/ml.
+H. triquetra has been responsible for very dense long lasting spring blooms in the mesohaline James for several years, notably from 2011-2014.
+The 2012,2013, and 2014 H. triquetra blooms within the James River were extensive, lasting 5-8 weeks with maximum cell concentrations >170,000 cells/ml.
 Other common algal flora that are present, but not harmful include a variety of pennate and centric diatoms, chlorophytes, cryptomonads, cyanobacteria, euglenoids, and others throughout the seasons.